Reclaim is now part of Dropbox, driving the future of productivity at work together

 • Instill discipline by committing to a consistent daily routine.

-1. Start the night before
+1. Get sleep the night before

 For the best sleep hygiene:

-• Get your recommended 6-8 hours every night
+• Get your recommended 6-8 hours every night.

-• Ditch the screens an hour before bedtime
+• Ditch the screens an hour before bedtime.

-• Stay away from late-night carbs and alcohol
+• Stay away from late-night carbs and alcohol.

-• Lower the lights and temp in your bedroom
+• Lower the lights and temp in your bedroom.

 • Be consistent about when you go to bed during the week.